Selecting a Mentor

 Get Started on the Right Foot

-Creating and implementing a formal on-boarding/orientation process ensures that interns get started on the right foot.
+Creating and implementing a formal on-boarding and orientation process ensures that interns get started on the right foot.
 The orientation should provide the student intern with opportunities to meet the employees, especially those in their immediate work area, gain an understanding of the general philosophy and procedures for the organization as a whole, and the rules and expectations to be followed.

-Mentor or supervisors need to be available to oversee the intern’s day-to-day performance and offer constructive feedback on an ongoing basis.
-A supervisor should provide guidance and be involved in the student intern’s work in order for them to build upon their professional skills.
-Regular communication with the intern is an important component for success, allowing the transfer of knowledge between the mentor and the mentee!
+Internships help students develop their professional skills and mentors need to be available to oversee the intern’s day-to-day performance and offer constructive feedback on an ongoing basis.
+Regular communication with the intern is an important component for success, allowing the transfer of knowledge between the mentor and the mentee.

 Be Specific in Your Feedback